 Kay Macquarrie is an innovation manager for DW ReCO and holds a Master’s in multimedia production.
 He is very much into archives — and unlocking their power with state-of-the-art digital technologies.

 Niko Para is a programmer and technologist who’s always eager to support digital verification teams by managing data, optimizing workflows, and finding creative solutions.
 Before taking the job of an innovation manager at DW, Niko worked with various startups and NGOs, including the Syrian Archive.

 A prolific creator of concepts and tools, Nico Patz has carried out research projects for ages.
 His focus is usually on topics like e-learning, interactive media, collaboration, and inclusive user experiences.
 Nico’s M.A. in English literature and History of Arts goes back to his passion for storytelling, his skills in AV production originate from more than three decades in the performing arts.
 Prior to his job at DW innovation, Nico worked for public service broadcaster rbb and TU Berlin.

 Alexander Plaum is an online editor, concept creator, and media consultant with a keen interest in IT, pop culture, and politics.
-Before joining DW ReCo as an innovation manager, Alex worked for a number of companies and institutions including O’Reilly, Access, Macromedia Akademie, and INTERACTIVE Festival.
-Alex holds an M.A. in English language literature, sociology, and political science.
+Before joining DW ReCo as an innovation manager, Alex worked for a number of other organizations in the media, tech and education business.
+Ages ago, he also obtained an M.A. in literature studies, sociology, and political science.